-Parent and community involvement is a key to the success of Christina M. Eve Elementary School.
+Parent and community involvement is key to the success of Christina M. Eve Elementary School.
+School volunteers bring with them many diverse skills and talents that are tailored to the needs of the students. staff, and the community.
+The Parent Portal, part of the M-DCPS Technology Delivering System, provides parents with 24/7 access to their children's school performance, attendance, and test scores.
+The Schools' Family of the Year awards program recognizes one family for their special contributions.
+This award is bestowed upon one family who: Supports their child's learning at home, sets high expectations and encourages their child to achieve, ensures that the child attends school regularly, and communicates with the child's teacher.
 The Parent Teacher Association (PTA) works closely with administrators and teachers to provide students with a quality education.
 The school is committed to maintaining strong business partnerships, as a vital connection to the outside community, through volunteer membership and the Educational Excellence School Advisory Council (EESAC).
 Christina M. Eve Elementary School has partnered with West Kendall Baptist Hospital to promote their healthy living campaign.
-Pollo Tropical, Papa Johns, McDonald's, and Publix offer discounts and donations for school events.
+Pollo Tropical, Papa Johns, McDonald's, Cici's Pizza, and Publix offer discounts and donations for school events.
 All these relationships contribute to the continued success of our school.
 Christina M. Eve Elementary School credits a large part of its success to its parents and volunteers.
 The school is a firm believer that parental involvement is a key factor in students' academic success and positive school-wide behavior.
 Through school activities, which involve parent and volunteer help, the school is assured that parents are an important fixture in the school environment.
 There are parents who volunteer in the school on a daily basis performing several tasks.
 This ongoing process of building and sustaining partnerships to play an active role in the school community enables our school to utilize resources to support the school and student achievement.